11 Best Free AI Tools for Small Business Owners (2026 Guide)

-Small business owner using free AI tools for productivity in 2025
+Small business owner using free AI tools for productivity

-11 free AI tools that actually help small businesses grow in 2025.
+11 free AI tools that actually help small businesses grow.

-🔍 How we verified these tools (quick)
+🔍 How we checked these tools

 • We prioritized tools that non-technical founders can use without coding.